EasyAbp/Abp.RelatedDtoLoader/README.md

             {
                 // add the Profile
                 options.AddProfile<MyProjectRelatedDtoLoaderProfile>();
+            });

+            // ...
+        }
+    ```

+1. Enable the target type to load its related Dto properties

+    either in the Profile

+    ```csharp
+        public class MyProjectRelatedDtoLoaderProfile : RelatedDtoLoaderProfile
+        {
+            public MyRelatedDtoLoaderProfile()
+            {
+                // ...

+                // a target type need to be enabled to load its related Dtos properties.
+                RegisterTargetDto<OrderDto>();
+            }
+        }
+    ```

+    or via `RegisterTargetDtosInModule method` of RelatedDtoLoaderOptions

+    ```csharp
+        public override void ConfigureServices(ServiceConfigurationContext context)
+        {
+            // ...

+            Configure<RelatedDtoLoaderOptions>(options =>
+            {
-                // adding module will auto add all the profiles in its assembly,
-                // and auto enable the target dto types that contain any property with RelatedDto attribute. options.AddModule<MyApplicationContractsModule>();
+                // adding module will auto register all the target dto types which contain any property with RelatedDto attribute. options.RegisterTargetDtosInModule<MyApplicationContractsModule>();
             });

             // ...